Are You A Couple Or Individual Having Trouble In Your Relationship?

 Many people feel the way you do, but I assure you, you are not broken.
 If anything you are hurting, but that is why I am here.
 Whether you are a couple or an individual, counseling is really about healing the whole self, not just the relationship.
 To do that, we need to identify how you learned to connect with others by exploring relationships with friends, siblings, parents, and romantic partners—anything that may have laid the foundation for where you are today.
 Once we address those old wounds, you’ll realize that you are resilient and worthy of love.

 Right now, you’re likely stuck in a cycle of arguments, frustration, and loneliness that you don’t know how to stop.
 But with my help, you can heal old wounds, grow closer to your partner, and safeguard your relationship.
-If you are looking for individual or couples relationship counseling in the Virginia, Maryland, or New Jersey area, please call 571-315-6471 for your free, 15-minute consultation.
+If you are looking for individual or couples relationship counseling in the Virginia, Maryland, or New Jersey area, please call 571-315-6471 for scheduling an appointment.